BSSE23009/Intelligent-Fitness-Nutrition-Streamlit-LangChain-FAISS/README.md

-# 💪 Fitness, Nutrition & Motivation AI
+# 💪 Fitness and Nutrition AI Assistant

 This project is a Streamlit web app powered by LangChain agents and RAG (Retrieval-Augmented Generation).
 It can answer questions about workouts, meals, motivation, and the *Starting Strength* book.
 Users provide their own API keys using a `.env` file.